split my sides

 “Our landscape is its own monument: its meaning can only be traced on the underside…” - Édouard Glissant, Caribbean Discourse: Selected Essays, 1989

 split my sides features new and recent works by Lola Ayisha Ogbara and Amina Ross as they consider the spatial relationship between place and interiority.
-The exhibition's title derives from Maya Angelou's poem and performance, "The Mask," of which she writes to honor the "survival apparatus" performed by Black folks to conceal pain through laughter:
+The exhibition's title derives from Maya Angelou’s poem and performance, “The Mask,” in which she writes to honor the "survival apparatus" that Black people use to conceal pain through laughter:

 When I think about myself